usdot-jpo-ode/jpo-cvdp/docs/configuration.md

 # PPM Logging

 PPM operations are optionally logged to the console or a file.
 The file is a rotating log file, i.e., a set number of log files will be used to record the PPM's information.
-By default, the file is located in the home directory of the machine running the PPM and the file is named `log` and  The maximum size of a `log` files is 5MB and 5 files are rotated.
+By default, the file is in a `logs` directory from where the ACM is launched and the file is named `log`.
+When using `ppm_no_map.sh`, the file will be in the ~/logs/ directory.The maximum size of a `log` file is 5MB and 5 files are rotated.
 Logging configuration is controlled through the command line, not through the configuration file.
 The following operation are available:

 - `-R` : When the PPM starts remove any log files having either the default or user specified names; otherwise, new log entries will be appended to existing files.